OSINT-TECHNOLOGIES/dpulse/README.md

 5. ***API scan:*** extended domain research function with prepared functions for 3rd party APIs usage.
 Currently DPULSE supports VirusTotal API (for brief domain information gathering) and SecurityTrails API (deep subdomains and DNS enumeration)

-Finally, DPULSE compiles all found data into an easy-to-read PDF, HTML or XLSX report by category.
+Finally, DPULSE compiles all found data into an easy-to-read HTML or XLSX report by category.
 It also saves all information about scan in local report storage database, which can be restored later.

 # How to install and run DPULSE